High or Dry? California legal pot to test supply pipeline

 Distributors also arrange for laboratory testing to make sure the pot isn't tainted, and may also package and label pot for sale.

-It's the "traffic light on the industry," cannabis attorney Robert Raich said.
+It's the "traffic light on the industry", said cannabis attorney Robert Raich.

 "That's where there is going to be a lot of confusion.
 They haven't taken taxes before.
 They don't know how to deal with all the logistics of this supply chain," Kiloh said.